Trustless-Work/dApp-Trustless-Work/README.md

 ### API Key Video

 **IMPORTANT TO KNOW:** <br />
--> If you're using the develop enviroment `https://dev.api.trustlesswork.com`, you have to request the API Key in [development dApp](https://dapp.dev.trustlesswork.com) <br />
+-> If you're using the DEVELOP enviroment `https://dev.api.trustlesswork.com`, you have to request the API Key in [development dApp](https://dapp.dev.trustlesswork.com) <br />
--> If you're using local enviroment, you already have it.
+-> If you're using MAIN enviroment `https://api.trustlesswork.com`, you have to request the API Key in [production dApp](https://dapp.trustlesswork.com)
--> If you're using main enviroment `https://api.trustlesswork.com`, you have to request the API Key in [production dApp](https://dapp.trustlesswork.com)
+-> If you're using LOCAL enviroment, you already have it.

 https://github.com/user-attachments/assets/33ea60b7-69b3-456a-afa6-56a7e70eb984